Online Brokerages and Points|High Cashback on Opening an Account and Choosing for Asset Building by Economy Zone

 Online brokerages: opening an account itself is a high-value points offer, and with credit-card investing cashback, economy-zone linkage, and new-NISA support, it also helps with asset building.
 Brokerages invest advertising money to win new account openers, and part of it comes back as a performance reward to users who open via a point site.
 Which brokerage you choose changes the points you accrue from monthly investing and the quality of bank/card linkage.

 That said, a brokerage account is the gateway to investing, and investing carries a risk of principal loss.
 It isn't something to choose by cashback size alone, or to over-invest for cashback.
-This guide organizes, as a judgment axis for not losing out, the difference between "earned on opening" and "earned on deposit/trade", the traits of major brokerages by economy zone, choosing by credit-card investing/new NISA/bank linkage, the caution of not opening too many accounts, and how to face investment risk.
+This guide organizes, as a judgment axis for not losing out, the difference between "earned on opening" and "earned on deposit/trade", the traits of major brokerages by economy zone, choosing by credit-card investing/new NISA/bank linkage, the flow from account opening to starting regular investing, the caution of not opening too many accounts, and how to face investment risk.
 For brokerage accounts, see the Brokerage Account Guide; for credit-card investing, the Credit-Card Investing Guide; and for new NISA, the New NISA Guide.

 Telling "Earned on Opening" from "Earned on Deposit/Trade"